ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - lock_assertion_expiration REQUIRED.
 The duration of time of the lock or escrow upon the asset.

-- hash_prev_message REQUIRED.
+- hashPrevMessage REQUIRED.
 The hash of the previous message.

-- client_signature REQUIRED.
+- clientSignature REQUIRED.
 The digital signature of the client.

 ## Lock Assertion Receipt Message